Shop around for the best protection and value

 Uninsured/underinsured insurance can protect you if you get into an accident with someone who has no insurance -- or not enough -- and lacks the money to pay out of pocket.

-Medical and personal-injury insurance can pay for injuries sustained in an accident.
-There are extras you can purchase as well, such as reimbursement for a rental car while your vehicle sits in the shop.
+There are many extras you can purchase as well, often for very little, such as reimbursement for a rental car while your vehicle sits in the shop, towing, or roadside assistance.

-Drivers in military families have some additional options.
+Drivers in military families have additional options.
 A handful of companies cater exclusively to active-duty military, veterans and their families.
 Some insurers also offer coverage options and discounts exclusively for servicemen and women.
 For instance, companies may offer breaks on rates during deployments, saving you from canceling your insurance and creating a lapse in coverage, which can make getting new insurance tricky.

 How we found the best car insurance companies

 Comparing auto insurance companies isn't quite like looking at physical products, like vacuums, simply because there are so many variables.
 Customer reviews aren't easy to come by, and many people only post complaints, not compliments.
 However, J.D.
 Power and Associates conduct several large satisfaction surveys that are helpful in choosing the best car insurance companies.
 ConsumerReports.org has a similar survey-based roundup, rating auto insurance companies on claims satisfaction, price and service.
 Insure.com is the best, most recently updated source of consumer reviews; and Viewpoints.com has reviews going back several years that also provide a helpful snapshot.
 The result of our research is a wide range of choices in your car insurance coverage.
 We recommend taking a look at our recommended companies, comparing them to each other, to find the perfect coverage for your car and your budget.